Ishmaru/rnr/README.md

 ### RNR's Future

-So much to add, so little time to do it in...but Instagram's API, shall we say, particular.
+So much to add, so little time to do it in...but Instagram's API, shall we say, peculiar.